How does this medication work? What will it do for me?

-Do not use norelgestromin - ethinyl estradiol if you:
+Do not take norgestimate - ethinyl estradiol if you:

-- are allergic to norelgestromin or ethinyl estradiol or any other ingredients of the medication
+- are allergic to norgestimate, ethinyl estradiol, or any ingredients of the medication

 - have undiagnosed abnormal vaginal bleeding

-- have had major surgery associated with an increased risk of blood clots
+- have had or are going to have major surgery that increases the risk of blood clotting

 What side effects are possible with this medication?